capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 # Features and Requirements

-## Functional Requirements (sourced from and grouped by Use Cases)
+## Functional Requirements (sourced from Use Cases)

 [//]: # (Use case 1 functional requirements, Create Account)

 * Users must be able to create accounts.

-[//]: # (Use case 2 functional requirements, Log In)

 * Users must be able to log into created accounts.

-[//]: # (Use case 3 functional requirements, Avatar)

 * Users must be able to create and customize an Avatar.

-[//]: # (Use case 4 functional requirements, Creating a solo quest)
 * Users must be able to create "singleplayer", "one player", or "solo" quests to play them by themselves.
+* Users must be able to create "multiplayer", "two player", or "co-player" quests to play them with others.
-* For solo quests: A user must be able to create quests through filling out a form that takes in:
+* For single player and multiplayer quests: A user must be able to create quests through filling out a form that takes in:
   * Quest Title
   * Coding Topic
   * Amount of Problems (3 - 8)